MyTooliT/ICOweb/README.md

 The ``metadata.yaml`` file is required for the metadata system to work. **Commit it.**

 The typescript declaration is only for development.

+# Branding

+The possibility to customize the client to your brand is currently implemented only via the extra logo settings.

+## Logos

+You can customize two separate logos which will be displayed in the main menu (left sidebar, on the bottom).

+### Main Logo

+The main logo will be one placed in the bottom left corner.
+It needs to be named ``logo.png`` and placed in the ``public/logo`` folder.

+### Extra Logo

+The logo file must be placed in the ``public/logo`` folder and have the name `extra.png`.
+It will be displayed above the main logo in the menu.

+## HTML Title

+The HTML tab title can be set in the [#]

 # Sensors and Configurations ("Holders")